Lincoln-Cybernetics/Cellular-Explorer/README.md

 Cellular-Explorer
 =================

-Mixed rule cellular automaton editor
+Cellular Explorer is a mixed rule cellular automaton editor created in Java.